-The 1920s were a time of great change in the world.
+The 1920s brought great change in the world.
 The economy was booming, and people felt confident that they could take on anything.
-This confidence was reflected in their clothing styles, which became more streamlined and modern.
+This confidence reflected in their clothing styles.
+This style became more streamlined and modern.
 But art deco jewelry is not all about bold colors and geometric shapes; it also has a softer side to it with graceful curves.
 In this blog post, we will explore some of the history and designers that shaped the art deco jewelry we love so much today!

 By the 1920s, art deco jewelry became more popular.
 Jewelry companies started moving away from traditional styles and began making pieces that were influenced by cubism and futurism.
 One of the most noticeable changes in art deco vintage rings was simply how bold they became with their use of color.
 These works were often created with the collaboration of craftspersons who were not exclusively practicing the jewelry arts.
 Architects, painters, sculptors, an entire community of artists, shared ideas and designs, enriching each other’s disciplines and providing inspiration from an array of new sources.

 Art deco jewelry were often designed with geometrical shapes and filigree.
-Geometric jewelry designs can be seen as asymmetrical or symmetrical, angular or curvilinear lines that are repeated throughout the design of the piece to create a sense of order and balance.
-The use of geometric patterns in architecture from this area greatly influenced jewelry designs.
-A genre of design was born with clean lines and geometric shapes.
+Geometric jewelry designs can be seen as asymmetrical or symmetrical, angular or curvilinear lines repeated throughout the piece’s design to create a sense of order and balance.
+This area’s geometric patterns influenced jewelry designs.
+A genre of the design was born with clean lines and geometric shapes.